mnaberez/py65/README.markdown

    module and contributed greatly to its implementation.

- - [Ed Spittles](http://github.com/biged) helped with testing and provided many useful issue reports and small patches.
+ - [Ed Spittles](http://github.com/biged) helped with testing and provided many useful issue reports and patches.